 Articles From the Team

-This got me thinking.
-I quite strongly (and vocally during this discussion!) disagree with this thought process.
-I do not understand the idea that your length of service to a company should be reflected in your pay.
+This got me thinking: I strongly disagree: your length of service shouldn't be reflected in your pay.

-This sits in line in with my views on threatening to go elsewhere just because you are refused said pay rise.
-Do not hold your boss over a barrel by threatening to leave because you don’t get what you want.
-Firstly, you are not a child!
-And secondly, you might think this is a great idea at the time because you are principally “calling their bluff”, but actually what you are doing is making your employer question your commitment to the role.
-In the short term you might get a pay rise, but in the long term any smart boss will start making a contingency plan knowing you are looking for the exit.
+If you're refused a requested pay rise, don't hold your boss over a barrel by threatening to leave.
+You might view this as a great idea/tactic at the time because you're principally 'calling their bluff', but what you're actually doing is making your employer question your commitment to your role.
+In the short-term, you might get a raise, but long term, any smart boss will start to make a contingency plan (knowing you're looking for an exit).